sphero-inc/sphero.js/README.markdown

 ### OS X

 To connect to your Sphero, you first need to pair it.
-To pair your device on OS X, open the Bluetooth settings here: System Preferences > Bluetooth.
+To pair your device on OS X, open the Bluetooth settings in **System Preferences** > **Bluetooth**.
 From this menu, locate your Sphero in the Devices list and click the **Pair** button to pair it with your computer.

-Once you've successfully paired your Sphero, open your terminal and navigate to your system's `/dev/` directory and locate the serial device connection for your newly paired Sphero; it should look something like this:
+Once you've successfully paired your Sphero, open your terminal, go to your `/dev` folder and locate the serial device connection (or use `ls -a /dev | grep tty.Sphero`) for your newly paired Sphero; it should look something like `tty.Sphero-RGB-AMP-SPP`.
+Note, your device will likely be different depending on its preset color code (the three colors your Sphero cycles through when you first turn it on).
+The previous example is for a Sphero with a Red, Green and Blue (RGB) color code.

+So, your Sphero port will be at

 ```
-tty.Sphero-RGB-AMP-SPP
+/dev/tty.Sphero-XXX-XXX-XXX
 ```

-Note, your device will likely be different depending on its preset color code (the three colors your Sphero cycles through when you first turn it on).
-The example above is for a Sphero with a Red, Green, and Blue (RGB) color code.

 ***